OWCP Longshore Disbursement System (LDS) 2013

-In accordance with Department of Labor (DOL) guidelines the Office of Workers' Compensation Programs (OWCP)'s Division of Longshore and Harbor Workers' Compensation (DLHWC) conducted a Privacy Impact Assessment (PIA) on the Longshore Disbursement System (LDS).
+In accordance with Department of Labor (DOL) guidelines, the Office of Workers' Compensation Programs (OWCP)'s Division of Coal Mine Workers' Compensation (DCMWC) conducted a Privacy Impact Assessment (PIA) on the Automated Support Package (ASP).

-OWCP, in conjunction with the DOL Office of the Chief Information Officer (OCIO), has determined that LDS processes personally identifiable information (PII).
-As such, this document has been prepared to describe the information collected by LDS; what it is used for; who has access to the information; how the information can be corrected; and in general terms how the information is secured.
+OWCP, in conjunction with the Office of the Chief Information Officer (OCIO), has determined that ASP processes personally identifiable information (PII).
+As such, this document has been prepared to describe the information collected by ASP; what it is used for; who has access to the information; how the information can be corrected; and in general terms how the information is secured.

 Characterization of the Information